gamedev4995/Challenge-6/Rain.md

 <img width="600" alt="Screenshot 2024-11-08 at 8 54 38 PM" src="https://github.com/user-attachments/assets/40cfe3b3-0548-4ef8-b528-525a3991067e">

-Add this scrip to the raindrop prefab.
+Add this script to the raindrop prefab.

 <img width="1044" alt="Screenshot 2024-11-08 at 8 56 24 PM" src="https://github.com/user-attachments/assets/8e12e567-a113-4539-a040-a21ebceddc7c">